 Agiou Andreou - Αγίου Ανδρέου is a profoundly cloistered bay, which ends in a pocket-beach.

 Anchor in 4 – 10 m, where you can wedge the stern anchor in the rocks; not everywhere good holding in mud / weed; commercial shipping create a nasty swell , which combined with gusts from the north can make it very uncomfortable Lat Long

 Pisaetos - Πισαητος is an unpleasing port accomodating the ferry to Sami on Kafalonia island.
-Go stern-to the north side of this squarish slab of concrete; shelter from northerlies and easterlies.
+With permission of the harbourmaster go stern-to the north side of this squarish slab of concrete; shelter from northerlies and easterlies.

 The fishing port is unfinished and so are the plans for a larger (cruise ships? more ferries?) terminal.

-Alternatively, anchor to the north near the NW extremity of the beach in 4 m; mud and weed; mind the submarine cable.
+Most likely scenerio is anchoring to the North near the NW extremity of the beach in 4 m; mud and weed; mind the submarine cable.